 Ok, so you’re wondering how do I sell my phone on Kijiji.
 We got you covered!

-Kijiji is definitely an alternative to using GizmoGrind for your phone selling needs.
-Kijiji lets you DIY the sale and can offer a bit higher return on your device whereas gizmogrind allows you to use our global distribution channels for a faster sale and without the risks, effort and time required with Kijiji.
+Kijiji and Craigslist are definitely an alternative to using GizmoGrind for your phone selling needs or sell iPhone.
+These classifieds lets you DIY the sale and can offer a bit higher return on your device whereas GizmoGrind allows you to use our global distribution channels for a faster sale and without the risks, effort and time required with Kijiji.

 Either option is a good one!
 Here, we’ll show you how to do Kijiji the right way and avoid the risks that come with it.